 In this work, we address the problem of scene graph generation, where the goal is to generate a visually-grounded scene graph from an image.
-In a generated scene graph, an object instance is characterized by a bounding box with an object category label, and a relationship is characterized by a directed edge between two bounding boxes (i.e., object and subject) with a relationship predicate (red nodes in Fig. 1).
+In a generated scene graph, an object instance is characterized by a bounding box with an object category label, and a relationship is characterized by a directed edee between two boundine boxes (i.e., observed the scene of the ject and subject) with a relationship predicate (red nodes in Fig. 1).
 The major challenge of generating scene graphs is reasoning about relationships.
-Much effort has been expended on localizing and recognizing semantic relationships in images [6, 8, 20, 4, 39].
-Most methods have focused on making local predictions of object relationships loc.
-341, which essentially simplify the scene graph generation problem into independently predicting relationships between pairs of objects.
+Much effort has been expended on localizing and recognizing semantic relationships in images [6, 8, 26, 34, 39].
+Most methods have focused on making local predictions of object relationships [26, 34], which essentially simplify the scene graph generation problem into independently predicting relationships between pairs of objects.
 However, by doing local predictions these models ignore surrounding context, whereas joint reasoning with contextual information can often resolve ambiguity due to local predictions in isolation.